codex-storage/nim-codex/README.md

 By default, Codex builds a dynamic library (`libcodex.so`), which you can load at runtime.
 If you prefer a static library (`libcodex.a`), set the `STATIC` flag:

+### Limitation

+Callbacks must be fast and non-blocking; otherwise, the working thread will hang and prevent other requests from being processed.

 ```bash
 # Build dynamic (default)
 make libcodex